Nuclear reactor: Reactivity control

 The rate of fission reactions within a reactor core can be adjusted by controlling the quantity of neutrons that are able to induce further fission events.
 Nuclear reactors typically employ several methods of neutron control to adjust the reactor's power output.
 Some of these methods arise naturally from the physics of radioactive decay and are simply accounted for during the reactor's operation, while others are mechanisms engineered into the reactor design for a distinct purpose.

-The fastest method for adjusting levels of fission-inducing neutrons in a reactor is via movement of the control rods.
+The fastest method for adjusting the levels of fission-inducing neutrons in a reactor is by movement of the control rods.
 Control rods are made of so-called neutron poisons and therefore absorb neutrons.
 When a control rod is inserted deeper into the reactor, it absorbs more neutrons than the material it displaces – often the moderator.
-This action results in fewer neutrons available to cause fission and reduces the reactor's power output.
-Conversely, extracting the control rod will result in an increase in the rate of fission events and an increase in power.
+This action results in fewer neutrons available to cause fission, which can reduce the reactor's power output.
+Conversely, extracting the control rod will result in an increased rate of fission events, which can increase power.

 The physics of radioactive decay also affects neutron populations in a reactor.
 One such process is delayed neutron emission by a number of neutron-rich fission isotopes.
 These delayed neutrons account for about 0.65% of the total neutrons produced in fission, with the remainder (termed "prompt neutrons") released immediately upon fission.
-The fission products which produce delayed neutrons have half-lives for their decay by neutron emission that range from milliseconds to as long as several minutes, and so considerable time is required to determine exactly when a reactor reaches the critical point.
-Keeping the reactor in the zone of chain reactivity where delayed neutrons are necessary to achieve a critical mass state allows mechanical devices or human operators to control a chain reaction in "real time"; otherwise the time between achievement of criticality and nuclear meltdown as a result of an exponential power surge from the normal nuclear chain reaction, would be too short to allow for intervention.
+The fission products that produce delayed neutrons have half-lives for their decay by neutron emission that range from milliseconds to as long as several minutes; considerable time is required to determine exactly when a reactor reaches the critical point.
+Keeping the reactor in the zone of chain reactivity where delayed neutrons are necessary to achieve a critical mass state allows mechanical devices or human operators to control a chain reaction in "real time"; otherwise, the time between achievement of criticality and nuclear meltdown as a result of an exponential power surge from the normal nuclear chain reaction would be too short to allow for intervention.
 This last stage, where delayed neutrons are no longer required to maintain criticality, is known as the prompt critical point.
-There is a scale for describing criticality in numerical form, in which bare criticality is known as zero dollars and the prompt critical point is one dollar, and other points in the process interpolated in cents.
+There is a scale for describing criticality in numerical form in which bare criticality is known as zero dollars, the prompt critical point is one dollar, and other points in the process are interpolated in cents.

 In some reactors, the coolant also acts as a neutron moderator.
 A moderator increases the power of the reactor by causing the fast neutrons that are released from fission to lose energy and become thermal neutrons.
 Thermal neutrons are more likely than fast neutrons to cause fission.
 If the coolant is a moderator, then temperature changes can affect the density of the coolant/moderator and therefore change power output.
-A higher temperature coolant would be less dense, and therefore a less effective moderator.
+A higher-temperature coolant would be less dense and therefore a less effective moderator.